 Our mission is to provide students with a rigorous curriculum in sociology, support students in their academic and professional endeavors, and help them prepare for meaningful work and/or graduate school after graduation.
 In addition, we aim to support each other as colleagues as we engage in our teaching, research and service activities and to work collaboratively as we continuously create a student-centered department culture.

 Research shapes students into critical and analytical thinkers.
 TU’s Department of Sociology offers endless possibilities for students to step outside their world and research the unknown.
-From examining the lives of undocumented immigrants to delving into the misconceptions of a liberal arts degree, our students ask the tough questions to discover meaningful truths about their subjects and themselves.
+Our students ask the tough questions to discover meaningful truths about their subjects and themselves.
 Learn more.

 Sociology prepares students to excel in every facet of society.
 From social workers to human rights activists, the diverse career opportunities are evident in our alumni.